hamzasherazii/Bots-Categorization-with-respect-to-Regions-and-Filtering-Logs/README.md

 ##  Bot Traffic Analyzer Script (Decorated Bash)

-Below is a ready-to-run Bash script categorization.
+Below is a ready-to-run Bash script for analyzing bot traffic with beautifully formatted tables and region categorization.

 Save it as `bot_analysis.sh`: